MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ## Technical Specifications

-Technical details for the System Model H1 and System Model H1 Emulators can be found in Quantinuum's product data sheets on the [System Model H1] page alongside links to Quantinuum specification and quantum volume data repositories and how to cite usage of Quantinuum systems.
+Technical details for the System Model H1 and H2 and System Model H1 and H2 Emulators can be found in Quantinuum's product data sheets on the [System Model H1] and [System Model H2] page alongside links to Quantinuum specification and quantum volume data repositories and how to cite usage of Quantinuum systems.

 ## Target Availability